-ZU Ljekarne Prima Pharme has the fully owned subsidiary ZU Ljekarne Delonga and it also has an associate, ZU Ljekarne Jagatić, in which it holds a share of 49%.
+ZU Ljekarne Prima Pharme has an associate, ZU Ljekarne Jagatić, in which it holds a share of 49%.

 MANAGEMENT REPORT (continued)

 Related parties

 The Company with the majority of voting rights, i.e. the parent company Auctor d.o.o., holds an ownership interest of 48.04%, i.e. 50.10% voting shares.